In 2011 I left my job as the second employee at Pinterest–before I vested any of my stock–to work on what I thought would be my life’s work.

 A few months later, in May 2012, we raised $7M more.
 Mike Abbott from Kleiner Perkins Caufield & Byers (KPCB), a top-tier VC firm, led the round.

 I was on top of the world.
 I was just 19, a solo founder, with over $8M in the bank and three employees.
-The world was starting to take note.
+And the world was starting to take note.